ForbesLindesay/typescript-for-react-developers/README.md

 # TypeScript For React Developers

+> N.B.
+I will continue adding exercises until Tuesday evening, so please make sure you run `git pull` and `yarn` on Wednesday, if you follow these instructions before then.

 Before the workshop, please make sure you:

 1. Download and install the latest LTS release of node from https://nodejs.org/en/